 Among these assets, the ancient culture of winemaking is undergoing something of a revival in this overwhelmingly Muslim-majority country which has a reputation of being one of the most liberal in the Arab world.

 For decades, Tunisia has relied heavily on tourism but almost exclusively targeting beachgoers and sun worshippers.
-But the instability that followed its 2011 Arab Spring uprising has sparked a major crisis, forcing the north African country to rethink its strategy.
+But the instability that followed its 2011 Arab Spring uprising has sparked a major crisis, forcing the north African country to rethink

 And one of the possibilities is attracting wine enthusiasts.

 "Wine is a premium product which relates to both land and history.
 It is a way of promoting Tunisia," says Ben Sheikh, president of the chamber of alcoholic drinks producers.
 1

 Tunisia hopes to lift its tourism industry out of its slump with a tourist route that takes in local vineyards and archeological sites (photo by: Fethi Belaid/AFP/File)

 At the Neferis vineyard in Grombalia, perched on hills overlooking the Mediterranean some 40 kilometres (25 miles) southeast of Tunis, Ben Sheikh is trying to develop a wine route as an "alternative" form of tourism which he is hoping to be able to offer tour operators next year.